Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 1. Coping (active coping strategy)

+this scale measures weather an individual use active coping strategy to deal with problems

 ![plot_1](plots/one.png)

 anxiety symptoms present, depression symptoms absent: never reached scores as low as 4 (minimum is 7)

 ### 2. Coping (planning coping strategy)

+this scale measures weather an individual use planning as a coping strategy to deal with problems

 ![plot_2](plots/two.png)